Don't Wake Me Up

 "Do you think we can come back once we finish this?
 It's a nice place, truly."
 Legolas glances up, not having expected Gimli to try and start a conversation.
 A hint of a smile touches his face and Gimli automatically defends himself.

-"How noble of you to say."
+"Oh nothing."
 I say unconvincingly, holding back a smile.
-Gimli eyes me, scowling.
-It's when I see a particular brightness in his eyes that I realize that he said that to distract us.
+Gimli glances between us, and I realize that it's to distract us.
 I smile a bit broader now, glad of his intentions.
 The hair he had been given earlier is pinned to his armour right over his heart.
 I wonder if it is, perhaps, that symbol of her blessing that so inspires the dwarf.
 He did seem quite taken by her.

 I turn towards the shore, looking out over the water and admiring the view.
 Despite its many dangers and lack of sense during the better part of any given day, I must admit that Middle Earth is truly quite beautiful.
 Legolas is staring broodily out at the world, and Gimli and I exchange a quick glance to silently agree upon our decision.